Some Applications of the Fractional Poisson Probability Distribution

-Table 1 summarizes equations attributed to the fractional Poisson process with those belonging to the well-known standard Poisson process.
-Table 1 presents two sets of equations for the probability distribution function $ P(n,t)$ of $n$ events having arrived by time $t$, the probability $P(0,t)$ of nothing having arrived by time $t,$ mean $\overline{n}$, variance $\sigma ^{2}$, generating function $G(s,t)$ for the probability distribution function, moment generating function $H(s,t)$, and waiting-time probability distribution function $\psi (\tau )$.
+Table 1 compares equations attributed to the fractional Poisson process with those belonging to the well-known standard Poisson process.
+Table 1 presents two sets of equations for the probability distribution function $P(n,t)$ of $ n$ events having arrived by time $t$, the probability $P(0,t)$ of having nothing arrived by time $t,$ mean $\overline{n}$, variance $\sigma ^{2}$, generating function $G(s,t)$ for the probability distribution function, moment generating function $H(s,t)$, and the waiting-time probability distribution function $\psi (\tau )$.

-Table 1.\textit{\ Fractional Poisson process vs the Poisson process} \footnote{ All definitions and equations related to the fractional Poisson process are taken from \cite{Laskin3}.}\textit{.}
+Table 1.\textit{\ Fractional Poisson process vs the Poisson process} \footnote{ All definitions and equations related to the fractional Poisson process are taken from \cite{Laskin7}.}\textit{.}